yhdchoi/spring_cloud_msa/api-gateway/README.md

 ![pkce](../readme/image/authorization-code-flow.png)

+> PKCE stands for Proof Key for Code Exchange.
+We use it whenever, client application is not able to store secret
+> securely.
+Any Javascript based client will not be able to store secret securely so there we can use this flow.
+We can
+> also use it with react/angular based client application.
+The main difference between Authorization code grant type and
+> authorization code + PKCE is that client secret is optional in PKCE and code_challenge and code_verifier are used to
+> identify that the token is being shared with right client.

 ### 1. Setting up the keycloak client

 First, login with default credentials then create a project realm.
 Now you can create a client for this project with an ID of 'spring-cloud-msa' and under the Advance settings change the Challenge Method to 'S256'.
 After creating the credential, you can access the OpenID endpoints through the link provided under 'Realm settings'.

 ### 2. API Gateway security configuration